tunedin-ctrl/overthewire-wargames/leviathan/leviathan2.md

 multi on
 ```

-As usual, I use objdump to look at its stack contents:
+As usual, to understand more of the stack trace of the executable, I use objdump to print the dynamic symbol table:
 ```
 leviathan2@gibson:~$ objdump -T printfile